 To help female athletes stay at the top of their game, Ackerman suggests the following:

 Be aware of your risk.
 If you compete in weight-class sports and aim to reduce your weight before a competition, or if your sport emphasizes leanness or aesthetics, like gymnastics, ballet, figure skating, lightweight rowing or running, you may be at a higher risk.
 But keep in mind that any female athlete may suffer from components of the triad.

 Recognize pressures and reach out for support.
 If you feel pressured to reduce your weight for a sport or to use harmful dieting methods before a competition, ask your doctor for help communicating with your coach and other athletic community members to prioritize your health.
 Talk to your doctor about your weight, competitive pressures, menstrual cycle, stress fractures, exercise and eating habits and overall health.

 Talking to your doctor.
 Even if you don’t think you are experiencing an element of the triad, it’s a good idea to talk to your doctor regularly about your exercise, eating and menstrual habits.
 Your pre-participation physical is a great opportunity to do this, since you may learn something new about yourself before your season begins.

 “At Boston Children’s, we have so many great resources for female athletes to get more informed about their health and performance,” she adds.
 “I love seeing our patients taking advantage of these resources and feeling empowered as they become healthier and have more successful seasons.”

-Learn more about the Female Athlete Program at the upcoming Female Athlete Conference, June 9-10 at Babson College.
+Learn more about the Female Athlete Triad and Boston Children’s Female Athlete Program.

 Kathryn Ackerman, MD, MPH, is a Sports Medicine Physician, Director of Boston Children’s Female Athlete Program and Assistant Professor in Medicine at Harvard Medical School.